Strategy guide

 Break the fluency-3 ceiling

 A score around 65 in Speaking is the classic Oral Fluency band 3: constant pace but hesitant, with repetitions and long pauses.
 The fix is delivery, not content.
 Speak smoothly and keep going even after a slip, because a fluent partial answer outscores a complete but stuttering one.
+Use AI scoring to get instant feedback on your fluency.

 - 4